KSF-Media/writer-plugins/README.md

 yarn build
 ```

 ### Plugin development
 **Creating a new plugin:** Add a new folder `plugins/fi.ksfmedia.plugin-name`.
 See the very basic plugin sample-plugin for example.
+See docs at bottom.

 ### Plugin testing locally
 Launch the staging writer. https://writer.stage.ksf.infomaker.io/